Telefonica/mistica-ios/Mistica/Source/Components/Stepper/README.md

 stepper.currentStep = 0
 ```

-`StepperView.swift` can be configured as determinate or indeterminate..
+`StepperView.swift` can be configured as determinate or indeterminate.
 Determinate steppers show the current step number.
 Indeterminate steppers just show a non numbered progress bar.